Zoo Photography Made Easy

-The above paragraph deserves more explanation and, frankly, a post on its own.
-But, for now, let’s just say that most head and shoulder portraits look better when photographed at a focal length of around 90 mm.
+The easy answer would be to say that most head and shoulder portraits look better when photographed at a focal length of around 90 mm.

 What’s The Best Camera For Wildlife Photography?

-There’s a whole range of features that professional and enthusiast level photographers should consider when purchasing a camera system for wildlife photography.
+There’s a whole range of features that professional and enthusiast level photographers should consider when purchasing a camera system for wildlife and zoo photography.